• The forum software that supports hummy.tv has been upgraded to XenForo 2.3!

 Relatively few forum uses ever award Likes, possibly because they don't know about them or what that funny link is for.
 This is a pity, because a great number of people have found the content extremely useful at times, and ought to be giving a Like as a vote of thanks to the people who have toiled to create the content.

-It is not good forum etiquette to seek a personal reply to a problem through a conversation (and the reason I created this post in the first place).
+It is not good forum etiquette to seek a personal reply to a problem through a direct message (and the reason I created this post in the first place).
 The forum is about sharing knowledge, and we contribute to the forum in the expectation that the knowledge becomes available to all.
 Also, an enquiry directed to one individual might not be within that individual's knowledge, or he might be off-line for a few days, so you would probably get a more informed answer more quickly by posting in the open forum than through a private message to somebody you don't know personally (and who will probably be irritated, as above).

-In the event that, for some reason, you have been unable to understand and follow the instructions (above) for posting in an existing topic or starting a new topic, but are nonetheless somehow able to start a Conversation, please ask for instruction on posting on the forum rather than asking the question you intend to post on the forum!
+In the event that, for some reason, you have been unable to understand and follow the instructions (above) for posting in an existing topic or starting a new topic, but are nonetheless somehow able to start a Direct Message, please ask for instruction on posting on the forum rather than asking the question you intend to post on the forum!

 If that is all clear, welcome to the club and enjoy the forum.